madwizard-org/webauthn-ui/README.md

 [![Version](https://img.shields.io/npm/v/webauthn-ui.svg)](https://www.npmjs.com/package/webauthn-ui)
 [![License](https://img.shields.io/npm/l/webauthn-ui.svg)](https://www.npmjs.com/package/webauthn-ui)

-*Beta version: library is functional but documentation not yet complete*

 **webauthn-ui** is a browser JS library that functions as a translator between the *W3C Web Authentication API* that modern browsers support and a json compatible version that can be send through form posts or XHR calls.

 It can also handle some auxilliary tasks such as initiating the WebAuthn requests, detecting support and posting the response in a hidden form field.